 I had opened up to my new writer-friend because she has a 19-year-old son, and I desperately wanted her to relate to my situation.

 Of course they are.
 We’ve all seen the ‘Kevin’ sketch devised and played so perfectly by Harry Enfield.
-The monosyllabic, and thoughtless teenager is very funny, but you can’t quite believe that it will ever happen to you.
+The monosyllabic, and thoughtless teenager is very funny, but you can’t quite believe it will ever happen to you.

 Thankfully my son is not so moronic as ‘Kevin’, although he rolls his eyes and leaves a room in the same dismissive manner and at times I suspect finds us derisible.